Sami knife: Uses and structure

 The handle is generally made from birch for better grip when used in snowy conditions.
 This also provides good control over the blade, particularly when using draw strokes, which are preferred when handling the knife with gloves, or while the hands are numb.
 The tang runs through the handle.
 The handle has no crossguard.
 Traditional material for the sheath is reindeer leather.

 The blade's edge often has a Scandinavian (or "Scandi") grind, i.e. a single flat bevel.
 The blade should be strong enough to split (reindeer) bones, and tempered to sustain low temperatures.
 Some Sami knives have fullers.

+Types

 The Sami people typically use two knives: the smaller called a buiku, puukko, or unna niibaš ("small knife"); while the larger "Sami knife" is called stuorra niibi ("big knife").
-An even larger version known as a väkipuukko (or sax) is similar to a seax, named after the Saxons.